Skip to content

 Environmental factors that can cause attachment issues in childhood

 According to the book Attachment, Trauma, and Healing (p.
-133), causes of disrupted attachment include the following factors.
+133), the causes of disrupted attachment include the following factors.
 [2]

 Parent and caregiver factors